christopher-adolphe/fm-challenge-creative-agency/README.md

   - And finally design token **utility** classes

 #### On the JS side
-- I have used the **Swiper** for the project slider.
+- I have used **Swiper** for the project slider.
 It is the first time that I'm using this plugin and it was easy to implement as it is well documented.
-It also come with parallax option out of the box which is also great.
+It also comes with a parallax option out of the box which is great for customizing animations on the slides.
 - I used intersection Observer API to control the display of the scroll to top button.
 This is a cleaner approach as compared to adding a listener to the sroll event.
 ```js
 const btnElem = document.getElementById('btn-scroll-top');